thinkphp-tech/thinkphp-dash/README.md

 # thinkphp-dash
-A b/s dashboard for manage thinkphp projects
+A dashboard for manage projects using thinkphp v6.0 framework.